-PSAT TEST Preliminary SAT/National Merit Scholarship qualifying test (PSAT) measures: Critical Reading Mathematical Reasoning Writing Skills All WTMC 1st year and 2nd year students will be completing the PSAT during Fall semester for two reasons: Practice taking a nationally standardized test Enter National Merit Scholarship Competition Information about testing will be sent home in mid-September.
-STATE MANDATED TESTING The state of Michigan requires that all 9th - 11 th grade (WTMC 9 th - 2 nd Year) students complete state mandated testing during the spring.
+PSAT TEST Preliminary SAT/National Merit Scholarship qualifying test (PSAT) measures: Critical ReadingMathematical ReasoningWriting Skills All WTMC 1st year and 2nd year students will be completing the PSAT during Fall semester for two reasons: Practice taking a nationally standardized test Enter National Merit Scholarship Competition Information about testing will be sent home in mid-September.
+STATE MANDATED TESTING The state of Michigan requires that all 9th - 11th grade (WTMC 9th - 2nd Year) students complete state mandated testing during the spring.
 In April, students will be completing testing.
 Information concerning testing will be sent home at the beginning of Winter semester.
-ACT/SAT TESTS The American College Test and the Scholastic Aptitude Test are college readiness tests that are required for admission to most four year colleges or universities.
-In the State of Michigan many schools take both the ACT and the SAT.
+SAT TESTS The Scholastic Aptitude Test is a college readiness test that is required for admission to most four-year colleges or universities.
+In the State of Michigan, schools take the SAT.
 Our WTMC school code: 230-094 for registration.
-The ACT and SAT websites are: www.act.org www.collegeboard.com
+The SAT website is: www.collegeboard.com